blog post

 WannaCry: The Ransomware Attack

 In May 2017, the world experienced one of the most devastating and wide-reaching cyberattacks in history: the WannaCry ransomware outbreak.
-Over a matter of days, more than 200,000 computers across 150+ countries were locked down, crippling hospitals, transportation systems, businesses and governments — and forever changing how we think about cybersecurity.
+Within a couple of days, over 200,000 computers across more than 150 countries were locked down, crippling hospitals, transportation systems, businesses and governments – forever changing how we think about cybersecurity.

 What Was WannaCry?

-WannaCry was a fast-spreading piece of ransomware that exploited a known vulnerability in Microsoft Windows systems (specifically, the SMB protocol vulnerability known as EternalBlue).
-Once inside, it encrypted victims’ files and demanded a ransom payment in Bitcoin, typically around $300–$600, in exchange for a decryption key.
+WannaCry was a fast-spreading ransomware that exploited a known vulnerability in Microsoft Windows systems, specifically the Server Message Block protocol vulnerability called EternalBlue.
+Once inside, it encrypted victims’ files and demanded a ransom payment in Bitcoin, typically around $300 to $600, in exchange for a decryption key.

-What made WannaCry particularly dangerous wasn’t just the ransomware itself — it was the speed and scale at which it spread.
+What made WannaCry particularly dangerous wasn’t the ransomware itself but the speed and scale at which it spread.
 Systems that hadn’t been updated or patched were especially vulnerable, and the worm-like nature of WannaCry meant it could jump across networks almost instantly.

 Who Was Affected?